-Out with a friend and LoCo Think Tank member the other day, I was introduced to a business owner with whom he was acquainted - an inventor, custom builder, manufacturer, rental business, and online retailer.
+Out with a friend and LoCo Think Tank member the other day, I was introduced to a business owner with whom he was acquainted – an inventor, custom builder, manufacturer, rental business, and online retailer.
 Sharp guy, very interesting as you might imagine, with a clearly successful business.
-As we chatted a bit more, I learned that his multi-faceted business operation is a one-man band - no employees at all!
-He tried having employees, it didn’t work out, so he just does a little bit of everything...
+As we chatted a bit more, I learned that his multi-faceted business operation is a one-man band – no employees at all!
+Tried it, didn’t work out, so I just do a little bit of everything he says…

 Gasp!
 With an economics education and a banking background, this seemed to me a tragedy!
 No employees means no leverage, and no leverage in business ultimately means modest impact and earnings and low growth…but I get ahead of myself.

 What is leverage, anyway?
 And why and how is it important in business?
 We all know the basics of a lever – you’ve got a fulcrum, and an object to be moved, and a handle for the operator.
 Ancient philosopher/mathematician Archimedes has a famous quote on topic – “Give me a lever long enough, and a fulcrum on which to place it, and I shall move the world!”
 Your claw hammer is a lever for pulling nails, with the top of the head for a fulcrum.
 When encountering extremely stuck wheel nuts, we used extreme leverage back home on the farm at times, by putting a 5-foot pipe over the end of the ratchet handle – even a skinny guy can turn a rusted nut from the end of a long lever!